Song Binbin: Cultural Revolution

 Song joined the Chinese Communist Party (CCP) in April 1966 as a reserve member.
-She led a rebellion at Experimental High School which was attached to Beijing Normal University, in Beijing.
+She led a rebellion at Experimental High School, which was attached to Beijing Normal University, in Beijing.

-Andreas Lorenz of Der Spiegel writes that Beijing Teachers University was Song's school at the time the Cultural Revolution claimed its first victim; at age 19 years old, Lorenz reports that she was presumed present when the female students of the school beat to death a 50-year old-teacher, Bian Zhongyun, with wooden sticks spiked with nails.
-Song would later claim that the Communist Party's paper, the People's Daily, had forced on her the name "Yaowu", that she "was always opposed to violence", and that she had had no involvement in the murder of her teacher.
+Andreas Lorenz of Der Spiegel writes that Beijing Teachers University was Song's school at the time when the Cultural Revolution claimed its first victim, reporting that she was presumed present when the female students of the school beat to death a 50-year old-teacher, Bian Zhongyun, with wooden sticks spiked with nails.
+Song would later claim that the CCP's paper, the People's Daily, had forced the nickname "Yaowu" on her.
+She claimed that she "was always opposed to violence" and that she had had no involvement in her teacher's murder.

-The attack of Bian Zhongyun, sometimes reported as a "deputy principal", occurred in August 1966, and also seriously injured vice-principal Hu Zhitao.
-That night, Song and others are said to have reported the cause of Bian Zhongyun's death to Wu De, the second secretary of the Beijing Municipal Committee of the CCP at the Beijing Hotel.
+The attack on Bian, sometimes reported as a "deputy principal", occurred in August 1966, and also seriously injured the vice-principal, Hu Zhitao.
+That night, Song and others were said to have reported the cause of Bian's death to Wu De, the second secretary of the CCP's Beijing Municipal Committee, at the Beijing Hotel.

-Bian's slaying led to further killings by the Red Guards, and eventually over one million of the Guards gathered in Tiananmen Square, where Song famously pinned a red band on Mao Zedong's arm.
-At that time, Mao mentioned that her name "Binbin", meaning (as variously reported) "properly raised" or "polite" or "elegant", did not suit her well and suggested her to change it to "Yaowu", which means (again, as variously reported) "be violent" or "needs to be militant".
-The scene was captured in a famous photograph, and it was followed soon after by the Red August.
-On August 20, 1966, Guangming Daily published an article signed by Song under her pen name "Song Yaowu", "I Put a Red Armband on Chairman Mao", which was reprinted by People's Daily newspaper the next day.
+Bian's slaying led to further killings by the Red Guards, and eventually over 1 million of them gathered in Tiananmen Square, where Song famously pinned a red band on Mao Zedong's arm.
+Mao then commented that her name "Binbin"—meaning (as variously reported) "properly raised" or "polite" or "elegant"—did not suit her well and suggested that she change it to "Yaowu", which means—again, as variously reported—"be violent" or "needs to be militant".
+The scene was captured in a famous photograph.
+Soon after, the Red August massacres followed.
+On August 20, 1966, the Guangming Daily published an article entitled "I Put a Red Armband on Chairman Mao", with Song's signature under her pen name "Song Yaowu".
+The article was reprinted by the People's Daily the next day.